matslil/sisdel/sisdel.md

 Types
 -----
-Types are data or method without any actual data or implementation, i.e. the meta-data part of Sisdel data.
-This is useful for not having to type all meta-data for all instances of data or methods that have similar or identical meta-data descriptions.
-It also makes it possible to talk about all the meta-data part of a data or method.
+Types are data or operator without any actual data or implementation, i.e. the meta-data part of Sisdel data or operator.
+This is useful for not having to type all meta-data for all instances of data or operators that have similar or identical meta-data descriptions.
+It also makes it possible to talk about all the meta-data part of a data or operator.

 A type can inherit other types to create a new type, even multiple inheritance is allowed.
 But the implementation is required by Sisdel to handle all possible types, and will generate a compile time error if any of the types would be illegal to use.

-Note that once data or method has been declared, other namespace may apply further restrictions on it when used from that namespace.
+Note that once data or operator has been declared, other namespace may apply further restrictions on it when used from that namespace.
 Other namepace may not lift any existing restriction.